Meikul/obsidian-thumbnails/README.md

 ## Commands
 ### **Insert thumbnail from URL in clipboard**
 If you have a video URL in your clipboard, this command will create the code block for you.
+### **Insert link with video title from URL in clipboard**
+If you have a video URL in your clipboard, this will insert a simple link with the text set to the video's title.
 ___
 ## Offline Options
 If you're offline, the thumbnails will just appear like a normal link.
 ### **Save Thumbnail Info**
-If you want your thumbnails to work offline, you can enable `Save Thumbnail Info` in the settings tab.
-The image will be blank, but it will show the title and channel like normal.
+If you want your thumbnails to work better offline, you can enable `Save Thumbnail Info` in the settings tab.
+When offline, the image will be blank but the title and channel will be shown like normal.
 ### **Save Images**
 If you also want to store the thumbnail images locally, you can enable `Save Images` in the settings tab.
 Then you will be able to see the images whether you're online or not.